 Ghana deputy minister of defense Kofi Amankwa Manu said that security agencies were ready to prevent any coup attempts.”If we want to take a decision so far as changing government in this country we will go to the ballot box and not to use the bullet”, the minister said.

-Kofi Amankwa Manu further considered that mentions of a coup affects Ghana’s international image, frightens investors and has devastating effect on Ghana’s economy.
+Kofi Amankwa Manu further considered that mentions of a coup damage Ghana’s international image, frighten investors and have a devastating effect on Ghana’s economy.

 Africa has been affected by several coups recently such as in Sudan, Mali, or Burkina Faso.